Skip to main content

 FamilyBalcony

-For example, Carnival offers extended balconies on some ships, which provides additional balcony square footage in comparison to a standard balcony.
-You can also book specialty balconies in locations close to the spa, childcare centers, and Havana club.
-Whether you want a balcony that is forward or aft-facing is another consideration, among many.
+For example, Carnival offers extended balconies on some ships, which provides additional balcony square footage compared to a standard balcony.
+You can also book specialty balconies near the spa, childcare centers, and Havana Club.
+Other balconies even face the ship's wake.

 Here is a list of all the different balconies available across Carnival’s fleet, along with each category code: